 Are you a smallholder producer group or cooperative certified and/or a member of the UTZ or Rainforest Alliance certification system?

 Do you want to improve your capacity to implement data-driven and risk-based innovations to improve your certification process and create positive impact for the longer term for your members?

-Apply for the Africa Cocoa Fund from May 24th to July 7th 2021
+Apply for the Africa Cocoa Fund from 01st August to 16th September 2022 (Extension of the application submission date)

 The Africa Cocoa Fund (ACF) has been set up to provide financial and technical assistance to:

 - Create measurable, long-lasting positive impact by building the capacity of those certified cocoa farmers who most need assistance to implement our certification standards for sustainable agriculture

 - Support sustainability projects for cocoa farmers and their landscapes beyond our certification requirements.